The following information will be useful in answering any questions you may have regarding appointments and fees.

 All of our consultations are by appointment , and a sms and email reminder system is used to confirm appointments.
 We are busy clinic and please note charges apply for “no shows” for appointments.

 fees from January 2018

 Podiatry Consultation Fees Initial Consultations General Podiatrist – $98

 Home visits from $100

 No show charge – $45

 Podiatry Supplies / Devices General Consumables in consultations – $8

 Preformed Customised Orthotics – $90- $155

-Discounts for Pensioners and bulk billing of Medicare are available.
+Discounts for Pensioners.
 Conditions, availability and rates will vary for each Podiatrist.
 Contact the clinic for more details or view our online booking portal.

 Patients attending for a DVA, Medicare Care Plan or Workers Compensation claim, please bring your referral and Medicare Card with you to your first consultation.
 You can read more about the Medicare EPC program here Podiatry and Medicare .